akshaybabloo/Ruby-on-rails-4-notes/README.md

 20151111010814_create_pages.rb
 20151111010820_create_sections.rb
 ```
-Once the files are edited with its column names type `rake db:migrate` in terminal.
+Once the files are edited with its column names type `rake db:migrate` in the terminal.

 ## 6. Models, ActiveRecord and ActiveRelation

-In this chapter we will learn the working principal of Models, ActiveRecord and ActiveRelation
+In this chapter we will learn the working principal of Models, ActiveRecord, and ActiveRelation

 ### 6.1 ActiveRecord and ActiveRelation

 #### 6.1.1 ActiveRecord

-When written in all lower case with space `active record` - it is a design pattern for relational databases, which is not a part of Rails and can be implemented in any object oriented programming. but when written as `ActiveRecord` - it is a rails implementation of design pattern.
+When written in all lower case with space `active record` - it is a design pattern for relational databases, which is not a part of Rails and can be implemented in any object-oriented programming.
+But when written as `ActiveRecord` - it is a Rails implementation of a design pattern.
 It helps us to retrieve and manipulate data as objects, not as static rows.

 These objects are pretty intelligent, which means that they understand the structure of the table, contains the data retrieved from the row, it know how to CRUD and can be manipulated as objects and then they can be saved.